 1. Eat small portions

-If you are trying to lose weight, don't space your meals too far apart.
+Don't space your meals too far apart.
 It is best to eat healthy low-calorie snacks between meals to keep your blood sugar levels stable and your metabolism up.
-This will help to ensure that you are less likely to binge because of hunger and cravings and that many of the calories you do consume are burned off rather than stored as body fat.
+Eating small, frequent meals throughout the day can help keep your metabolism active and promote steady energy levels.

 2. Eat well